 David Brann worked under the guidance of Dr. Leroy as a Columbia undergraduate for a year and then as a lab technician for another year.
 During his stay, he mastered many techniques such as immunohistochemistry and viral injection, and also worked to develop new methods to assay and quantify social behavior.
-He participated closely in the discovery of a new form of plasticity in CA2 and also helped to characterize CA2 output projections.
-He is currently a PhD student in Neurobiology in Dr. Bob Datta’s lab at Harvard Medical School.
+He participated in the discovery of a new form of plasticity in CA2 and also helped to characterize CA2 output projections.
+He then obtained his PhD student in Neurobiology in Dr. Bob Datta’s lab at Harvard Medical School.

-As an MD/PhD student in the lab of Dr. Steven Siegelbaum, I am interested in the fundamental relationship between memories and behavior.
-I use in vivo imaging and population-level circuit tracing and manipulation to query how the small hippocampal subregion, CA2, influences social recognition memories and subsequent social behavior.
-My career goal is to become a physician-scientist at a leading research university, with clinical specialization in psychiatry and research focus on the biological basis of psychiatric disorders.
-I worked under the guidance or Dr. Leroy during my rotation and beginning of my Ph.D. in the Siegelbaum lab.
+Laura joined the lab of Dr. Steven Siegelbaum as an MD/PhD student working under the guidance or Dr. Leroy.
+Laura is interested in the fundamental relationship between memories and behavior.
+She uses in vivo imaging and population-level circuit tracing and manipulation to query how the small hippocampal subregion, CA2, influences social recognition memories and subsequent social behavior.
+Her career goal is to become a physician-scientist at a leading research university, with clinical specialization in psychiatry and research focus on the biological basis of psychiatric disorders.

 Shivani Bigler graduated from Tufts University before joining the Columbia University doctoral program in neurobiology and behavior.
 She performed her second rotation under the guidance of Dr. Leroy during which she conducted behavioral experiments looking into the involvement of CA2 in mating.